-Project 2: Swype
+Project 3: Autocorrect

-Due: 5 April 2016
+Due: 23 April 2020

-Swype is an input system for phones that lets you type imperfectly (or, indeed, just drag your finger across the relevant "keys") and interprets your input as valid English.
+When autocorrect is turned on for a computer or for your phone, you can type imperfectly (or, indeed, just drag your finger across the relevant "keys") and it still interprets your input as valid English.
 There are a few layers to this, involving both estimating what you might be trying to say (the "language model") and estimating how your fingers might slip as you try to type it (the "error model").
-In this project, you'll implement a limited imitation of this system.
+In this project, you'll implement a limited imitation of this kind of system.